bumbeishvili/covid19-daily-data/README.md

 Data will just come from Worldometers and it will be updated daily

 ## Automation
-Beucase, I did not want to do this manually, I wrote a small js notebook, which scrapes worldometer page and merges that data with already existing data
+Because, I did not want to do this manually, I wrote a small js notebook, which scrapes worldometer page and merges that data with already existing data

 https://observablehq.com/d/c99a630b3931dfbc